By now, we should know that when Arduino reboots, all the memory where we store variables is erased, so it’s not possible to keep the values.

 EEPROM.Write(address)

-The previous functions write a single byte, but often we will need to store variables larger than a byte.
-For this, we have the Put, Get, and Update functions, which we will use more frequently.
+The above functions write a single byte, but often we will need to save variables that are larger than one byte.
+For this, we have the Put, Get, and Update functions, which we will use most frequently.

 // Functions for complete variables (takes the size of the variable into account)